This post was also shared on my personal blog: 2 Penny Blog.

 As much as God fed and cared for Elijah when he was at his physical, mental, emotional, and spiritual limit, God seeks to bless us through rest.
 Our intimacy with and healthy dependance upon God will grow from the process of rest.
 And like all of creation that rests in the love of God, as the prophet Isaiah pointed out, we too will break forth into shouts of joy (Isa.
 14:7).
 In closing, Bonnie Gray suggests that rest is giving yourself grace “to receive all the good, instead of letting in the guilt.”
 “Move as God prompts you,” she urges, “inspired by [God’s] goodness, rather than fear or guilt.”
 And I would add, rather than from any selfish motivations.

 Surrounded by crowds needing forgiveness and healing, with the weight of the world’s salvation on his shoulders, it is important for us to notice that Jesus would break away to pray in the mountains or spend time with those whom he loved.
 Jesus would go to the Synagogue for the gift of communal worship.
-Jesus would sleep or allow angels or others minister to him.
-Jesus in human form – as busy as he was, as important as his mission was – knew he needed sabbath.
+Jesus would sleep or allow angels or others to minister to him.
+Jesus in human form – as busy as he was, as important as his mission was – knew he needed sabbath rest.
 So, why are we so prideful to deny our own need?
 Yes, Holy Wisdom proclaims, “There is a time for everything, and a season for every activity under the heavens” (Ecc.
 3:1).
-This includes sabbath…includes holy rest.
+This includes sabbath…It includes holy rest.
 Jesus proclaimed that he came that those he loves may have life and have it abundantly.
 Taking on his yoke, receiving the gift of abundant life, includes taking on his many practices of sabbath rest – not as obligation, but as a means of grace.
 God commanded sabbath because God knows our needs as created creatures and loves us.
 Amen.

 DISCLAIMER: THIS WEBSITE/PODCAST DOES NOT PROVIDE MEDICAL ADVICE: Although I have served or do serve as a spiritual counselor, a chaplain, and/or ordained minister, I am not your counselor nor a medical professional.
 All content on this website and podcast is provided for informational and educational purposes only, does not constitute medical, psychological, or spiritual advice, and does not establish any kind of patient-client or pastor-congregant relationship.
 Although on this website and podcast we strive to provide accurate general information, the information found through these posts are not a substitute for any kind of professional advice, and you should not rely solely on this content.
 Always consult a professional in the area of your particular needs and circumstances prior to making any professional, legal, medical, financial or tax-related decisions.
 Opinions expressed by the host or guests do not necessarily reflect those of any other person or entity.